CopernicaMarketingSoftware/Documentation/Yothalot/installation.md

 to setup your GlusterFS cluster.

-If you have GlusterFS installed and configured on your cluster you have to mount the cluster to the machine where you run Yothalot.
+If you have GlusterFS installed and configured on your cluster you have to mount the cluster to the machines where you run Yothalot.
 You can do this by typing in:
 ```bash
 sudo mount -t glusterfs nameOfCluster: /mount/point/